Something amazing happened today. Baby, I want to celebrate.

-A.skate, is a non-profit foundation that gives kids with autism, kids like mine, the chance to be part of a social experience.
+A.skate, is a non-profit foundation that gives those with autism the chance to be part of a social experience.
 And they do it through skateboarding.
 Today they held a clinic here in Orlando at the Vans Skatepark.
 And I have to be honest.
 I was nervous.
-I was puffing out breaths, praying to whoever could hear me, needing so badly for this to go well.
-I needed for Phoenix to have one day, one hour, where we could go somewhere and he could just be.
+I was puffing out breaths, praying to whoever could hear me, needing so badly, for Phoenix, for this to go well.
+I wished him to have one day, one hour, where he could go somewhere and he could just be.

 Walking in I was greeted by the nicest people.
 I can’t express that enough.
 The kindness and that moment of understanding knowing we’ve just entered a place of no judgment.
-The volunteers that worked with my son and nephew were the most awesome, most patient people and made me want to raise my hands in relief and celebration.
+The volunteers that worked with my son and nephew were the most awesome, most patient people.
 Everyone treated my son like he was any other kid out there.
 They smiled and high-fived and didn’t look at him with a question in their eyes.
-And for someone raising an autistic child in a world of neurotypical kids, I can not come up with the words to fully explain what that meant to me.
-He put on his helmet without a fuss, he followed his guy and ran him ragged, but he laughed, and he ran and I watched with a lightened heart.
+He put on his helmet without a fuss, followed his guy, and ran him ragged.
+But they laughed, and he ran and I watched with a lightened heart.

 Today, thanks to A.skate, my boy walked out with his very own skateboard deck, out of breath, with a smile on his face.
-He got to play, run, chase and be himself and I felt just a little bit stronger for this battle we’re waging and a whole lot grateful for the people out there fighting the good fight for kids like mine.
-Giving them a day, an hour to just let go and rock out.
+He got to play, run, chase and be himself and I felt a whole lot grateful for the people out there fighting the good fight for all autistic people, in every corner of every socially exhausting place they find themselves in.